 Student Learning Outcomes/Objectives

-At the end of this course, students will be expected to have achieved the Quest and General Education learning outcomes as follows:
+At the end of this course, students will be expected to have achieved the course-specific and General Education learning outcomes as follows:

-Quest.
+Course-Specific.
 This course emphasizes hands-on engagement with artificial intelligence, integrating interactive learning experiences that connect theory to practice.
 Students will participate in various activities designed to enhance their understanding of AI's applications, challenges, and ethical considerations.
 Students will engage in:

 AI Interactive Applications: Hands-on experience with AI tools, including machine learning platforms, natural language processing models, and generative AI systems.

-Real-World Data Analysis: Working with structured and unstructured datasets to apply AI-driven decision-making techniques.
+Problem Sets: Working with structured and unstructured datasets to apply AI-driven decision-making techniques.

 Ethical AI Discussions: Engaging in critical discussions on topics such as fairness, bias, privacy, and the societal impact of AI technologies.

-Collaborative Group Projects: Applying AI methodologies to real-world problems in a team setting, fostering interdisciplinary collaboration.

 Self-Reflection Assignments: Analyzing personal insights and evolving perspectives on AI concepts and their broader implications.

 General Education.
-Mathematics courses must afford students a mastery of foundational mathematical and computation models and methods by applying such models and methods in problem solving.
+Mathematics courses must afford students a mastery of foundational mathematical and computational models and methods by applying such models and methods in problem solving.
 This course introduces several fundamental concepts that underpin AI applications, providing students with the necessary tools to analyze and implement intelligent systems.
 Graph search algorithms, for example, allow AI to navigate problem spaces efficiently, supporting applications such as pathfinding in robotics and decision-making in game AI.
 Game theory introduces strategic interactions between rational agents, helping students understand how AI can model competitive and cooperative environments.

 Logical reasoning plays a crucial role in AI, and students will explore propositional logic as a framework for representing knowledge and making automated inferences.
-Probability and uncertainty are equally vital, and students will examine Bayes’s theorem as a foundation for probabilistic reasoning, which is widely used in AI applications such as spam filtering and medical diagnosis.
+Probability and uncertainty are equally vital, and students will examine Bayes’ theorem as a foundation for probabilistic reasoning, which is widely used in AI applications such as spam filtering and medical diagnosis.
 Additionally, optimization techniques serve as the backbone of modern machine learning, enabling AI models to learn from data and improve over time.
-Throughout the course, students will apply these mathematical principles to real-world AI problems, gaining both theoretical knowledge and practical experience.
+Throughout the course, students will apply these computational principles to real-world AI problems, gaining both theoretical knowledge and practical experience.

 Course Objectives.
 Upon completing this course, students will be able to: